hyphacoop/governance-experiment/timeline/README.md

 ## Features

+- **Part of the Governance Experiment:** Visualizes key events identified during the governance experiment.
-- **Svelte + Vite**: Utilizes Svelte for a simple, reactive UI and Vite for fast development.
+- **Svelte + Vite:** Utilizes Svelte for a simple, reactive UI and Vite for fast development.
-- **Tailwind CSS**: Enables rapid styling with utility-first CSS.
+- **Tailwind CSS:** Enables rapid styling with utility-first CSS.
-- **Dark and Light Themes**: Built-in theme toggling for accessibility and user preference.
+- **Dark and Light Themes:** Built-in theme toggling for accessibility and user preference.
-- **Exportability**: Designed to be converted into a web component for seamless integration across various platforms.
+- **Exportability:** Can be built for GitHub Pages or as a standalone web component.

+---

 ## Setup